HomeBlogWhat Is a Good Credit Score in Canada for a Mortgage?

 Lenders in all lending categories will be looking at your credit history and credit score.
 Not only will your credit score affect whether you can obtain mortgage financing, but it will also relate to the final interest and fees that will be associated with a mortgage loan you are eventually approved for.

-When applying for a mortgage loan through the big banks, which mortgage providers classify as A lenders, the approval criteria rests primarily on creditworthiness including your credit score (Beacon Score).
-Banks will also be looking at a yearly income that can easily be demonstrated.
-If you wish to be approved by a bank the credit score needs to be over 600.
-Credit scores can range from 300 which is considered very poor to 900 which is considered exemplary.
+When applying for a mortgage loan through the big banks, which mortgage providers classify as A lenders, the approval criteria rest primarily on creditworthiness, including your credit score (Beacon Score).
+Banks will also be looking at yearly incomes that can easily be demonstrated.
+If you wish to be approved by a bank, your credit score needs to be over 600.
+Credit scores can range from 300, which is considered very poor, to 900, which is considered exemplary.

 There are two major credit reporting agencies in this country, Equifax and Transunion.
 Regardless of which reporting agency we are referring to, their primary role is to assign a credit score to an individual based on several defined criteria.